Motiontag API

 /calendar/{year}

-Name Type In Description
+Claim Type Description Required

-sub String JWT UUID of a user
+sub String UUID of a user

-year Integer Path Single year, e.g. "2020"
+year Integer Single year, e.g. "2020"

 Response body